Skip to main content

 CONTINUE Go Back

-A common refrain about investing in US stocks is valuations.
-As illustrated in the chart below, the valuation of the S&P 500 index appears relatively extended versus its own history and other regional markets.
+US stock valuations continue to be a common concern among global investors.
+As illustrated in the chart below, the valuation of the S&P 500 index does appear stretched relative to its own history and in comparison to other regional markets.

-As of 31.03.2024, the S&P 500 index is trading at around 21x forward price-to-earnings (P/E), meaningfully above its past 15-year average1.
-This compares unfavourably to other regional equity markets such as Europe, Asia Pacific ex-Japan, Japan, and Emerging Markets where P/E valuations are closer to their respective past 15-year averages.
+As of 31.07.2025, the US equity benchmark is trading around 22x forward price-to-earnings (P/E), close to the peak of its past 15-year range1.
+The valuation measure exceeds those of other regional equity markets such as Europe, Asia Pacific ex-Japan, Japan, and emerging markets where P/E multiples, though above their 15-year averages, remain meaningfully lower than their respective 15-year peaks.

-Yet this belies the fact that there is wide dispersion in valuations within the S&P 500 index itself.
+While S&P 500 valuations have increased, it belies a wide dispersion among its constituents.
 As the chart below illustrates, there is a wide divergence between the valuations of the top 10 largest constituents of the index and its remaining members1.
+At 16.8x, the dispersion between the forward P/E valuations of S&P 500 stocks in the 20th and 80th percentile remains meaningfully higher than the long-term average of 11.7x2.

 • ETFs